Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Twilio sign up information

-Once you enter your information, click ‘Get Started with Twilio’.
+Then, click ‘Get Started with Twilio.’

-After you sign up for an account, you’ll be taken to the Twilio dashboard.
-To get a phone number for your account, you’ll need to click the ‘Get your first Twilio number’ button.
+To get a phone number for your account, you’ll need to click the ‘Get phone number’ button.

 Twilio phone number

-Twilio project info screen
+Twilio account info section

-Step 2.
-Install and Activate Uncanny Automator
+Step 2: Install and Activate Uncanny Automator

 Uncanny Automator is the best WordPress automation plugin on the market.
 It lets you create powerful workflows to save time and reduce errors without writing any code.

-Uncanny Automator
+Uncanny Automator website

-Uncanny Automator seamlessly integrates with all the must have WordPress plugins and third-party tools.
+Uncanny Automator seamlessly integrates with all the must-have WordPress plugins and third-party tools.

-Think of it like Zapier, but for WordPress websites.
+Think of it like Zapier but for WordPress websites.

 For more details, see our guide on how to create automated workflows in WordPress with Uncanny Automator.

-Step 3.
-Create an SMS Notification with Uncanny Automator
+Step 3: Create an SMS Notification With Uncanny Automator

 First, you’ll need to connect your Twilio account to the Uncanny Automator plugin.
-To do that, go to Automator » Settings and click on ‘Premium Integrations.’
+To do that, go to Automator » App integrations.
+In the left-hand menu, select ‘Twilio.’

 After that, click on the ‘Connect Twilio account’ button.

-Now, you’re ready to setup a notification so customers will get an SMS message every time they place an order.
+Now, you’re ready to set up a notification so customers will get an SMS message every time they place an order.

 After choosing a recipe type, click on ‘Confirm.’

-Select a recipe type
+Select recipe type on Uncanny Automator

 Next, you can give your recipe a name by typing into the ‘Title’ field.
-This is just for your reference so you can use anything you want.
+This is just for your reference, so you can use anything you want.

 After that, click on ‘WooCommerce’ in the ‘Select an integration’ area.